marzuqk/Airbnb_Project/README.md

 	 - There are 473 observations in the NY subway dataset with 6 variables of URL of each location's URL page, object ID, location name, longtitude, latitude, the lines in each location and note which includes the train schedules.

 - The scripts we have used during the process:
-   - RMarkdown: In the analysis folder, the files titled "CombinedProgress" are the main files.
+   - RMarkdown: In the analysis folder, the files titled "Report" are the main files.

+   	- Report.pdf would be the main file to view everything put together.

-   - Shiny App: In the app folder, the "app.R" file is the main one.
+   - Shiny App: In the app folder, the "Airbnb_app.R" file is the main one.

 *This project was done by Karan Dassi, Marzuq Khan, and Amy Lu*